-Professor Irwin E. Treager has been with the Aviation Technology Department since its inception, and has played an important part in its growth and development.
+Professor Irwin E. Treager has been with Aviation and Transportation Technology since its inception, and has played an important part in its growth and development.
 His 39 year tenure at Purdue has been spent in teaching about reciprocating and gas turbine engines and accessories, and occasionally a basic electricity course.
 Counseling and guidance on students personal concerns has been an integral part of his work.
 For over 50 semesters, as part of the gas turbines course, he has held weekly seminars at his home where small groups of students gave graded, and video recorded, oral technical reports .
 He has at one time or another developed all of the course materials in these areas and additionally, by donating, without charge, over 30 years of his summer times, designed and built the school’s original piston and gas turbine test cells, several portable gas turbine engine run-up stands plus doing other activities of benefit to the department.

 His book Aircraft Gas Turbine Engine Technology, first published by McGraw-Hill in 1970, has been well received in both commercial and military markets.
 A second edition was produced in 1979, and a third, much improved and current, edition appeared in 1995.
 Two pocket book versions were also published at various times.
 In addition, several of his articles have appeared in the Aviation Maintenance Journal of which he has been editor.
 Writings about the gas turbine engine have also been included in the South African Airways Journal.